AnotherDaniel/up-trustable-release/trustable/assertions/TA-A_01_CONTEXT.md

 **Evidence**

-- list of all XYZ components including
+- list of all uProtocol components including
     - URL of mirrored projects in controlled environment
     - URL of upstream projects
-- successful build of XYZ from source
+- successful build of uProtocol from source
     - without access to external source projects
     - without access to cached data
 - update logs for mirrored projects